-Neo core should work with both recent versions of Python 2 (versions 2.6 and 2.7) and Python 3 (version 3.3 or newer).
+Neo core should work with both Python 2.7 and Python 3 (version 3.4 or newer).
 Neo IO modules should ideally work with both Python 2 and 3, but certain modules may only work with one or the other (see Installation).

 So far, we have managed to write code that works with both Python 2 and 3.
-Mainly this involves avoiding the print statement (use logging.info instead), and putting from \\\future\\\ import division at the beginning of any file that uses division.
+Mainly this involves avoiding the print statement (use logging.info instead), and putting from \\future\\ import division at the beginning of any file that uses division.